Hackney Diamonds: Promotion and release

 Shortly after the newspaper advertisement implying the album release, 12 songs were registered to the American Society of Composers, Authors and Publishers under the names of Jagger–Richards, with three tracks co-written by Andrew Watt.
 The final track listing was released on 6 September and included "Rolling Stone Blues", a Muddy Waters song that gave their band their name; they had never covered it previously on a release and this was the sole recording for this album recorded to tape.
 It was also one of the songs that Jagger and Richards bonded over when connecting as youths, when Richards spotted Jagger carrying a copy of The Best of Muddy Waters on a train.

 The limited edition vinyl LP cover art has a mass of eyeballs and tongues, and a retailer-exclusive edition has the cracked diamond heart surrounded by red limbs.
 Additional covers are made for every Major League Baseball team, featuring the tongue and lips logo in each team's colors and a limited edition by KidSuper featuring the lips logo with red fingerprints around it.
-The day before the album release, FC Barcelona announced a football kit designed to promote it.
+The day before the album release, FC Barcelona announced a special version of their home kit designed to promote it, which was worn by the men's team in the home Clásico against Real Madrid on 28 October and the women's team in the match against Sevilla one week later.

 As the release date drew near, the band began rehearsing for a supporting tour, and raised the possibility of virtual reality avatars for future performances.
 While no tour dates were announced by the time of the album release, the band played a seven-song set on 19 October 2023 at the 650-capacity Racket (fka Highline Ballroom) in New York City with Lady Gaga as they made promotional television appearances.
 The Rolling Stones are due to tour in support of the album in 2024.

 On 15 December 2023, The Rolling Stones released via Polydor an expanded live edition of Hackney Diamonds.
 The limited edition 2CD version includes the standard album on CD 1 paired with Live at Racket, NYC on CD 2 which features the seven tracks the band performed at the launch event on 19 October 2023 at the Racket in New York, including debut live performances of "Angry", "Bite My Head Off", "Whole Wide World" and "Sweet Sounds of Heaven" (the latter song with Lady Gaga).
 Also included is a 24-page booklet with photos from the performance by Kevin Mazur.